Parasitic Infections

 • Toxoplasmosis: Caused by the Toxoplasma gondii parasite, commonly found in cat feces.
 It can be contracted through contaminated food or water and may cause flu-like symptoms or severe complications, especially in pregnant women and immunocompromised individuals.

-• Tapeworm Infections: Result from various species of tapeworms, often through undercooked or contaminated meat.
+• Tapeworm infections: Result from various species of tapeworms, often through undercooked or contaminated meat.
 Symptoms can include abdominal pain, weight loss, and nutritional deficiencies.

 Parasitic Infections Conference Speakers